ShareX/sharex.github.io/docs/custom-uploader.md

 * PATCH
 * DELETE

-If request don't have body and only parameters gonna be used then `GET` method is preferred.
-If body is `Form data (multipart/form-data)` then `POST` method is preferred.
+If a request doesn't have a body and only parameters are going to be used, then the `GET` method is preferred.
+If the body is `Form data (multipart/form-form-data)`, then the `POST` method is preferred.

 ## Request URL

-Request will be send to this URL.
+The request will be sent to this URL.

 Example: `https://example.com/upload.php`

 ## URL parameters

-Parameters will be used to create URL [query string](https://en.wikipedia.org/wiki/Query_string).
+Parameters will be used to create a URL [query string](https://en.wikipedia.org/wiki/Query_string).

-For text uploader or URL shortener `{input}` syntax can be used as value to supply input text or URL.
+For a text uploader or URL shortener, the `{input}` syntax can be used as a value to supply input text or a URL.

-You can also use dynamic values like `%mo` to get current month etc.
+You can also use dynamic values like `%mo` to get the current month, etc.

-For example if you set parameters like this:
+For example, if you set parameters like this:

 | Name | Value |
 | --- | --- |
 | api_key | eUM14R4g4pMS |
 | private | true |

-Then query string will be appended to request URL like this when sending request:
+Then the query string will be appended to the request URL like this when sending a request:

 `https://example.com/upload.php?api_key=eUM14R4g4pMs&private=true`

 ## Headers

-Headers can be used to pass additional information with request.
-Most of the time APIs use headers for authorization.
+Headers can be used to pass additional information with a request.
+Most of the time, APIs use headers for authorization.

-Default request headers can be overridden too like these:
+Default request headers can be overridden too, like these:

 * Accept
 * Content-Length